ThoonPhyo/thoonphyoaung-js-assignments/README.md

-# thoonphyoaung-js-assignments
+# JavaScript Class Assignments

-Assignments for my JavaScript class.
-Student: Thoon Phyo Aung
+This repository contains all my homework and projects for the JavaScript course.